 A water heater is an essential investment for any home.
 That being said, it's important to make sure you buy one that’s correctly sized in order to meet your family’s needs.
 Otherwise, you may be left without warm water for your morning shower more often than you'd like.

 Today we'll explain the difference between the two main types of water heaters to help you choose the right one for your demands.
-We'll also provide you with an overview of popular water heater sizes and how to choose the best one for you.
+We'll also provide you with an overview of popular water heater sizes and how to choose the right size for you.

-There are two primary types of water heaters: storage tank water heaters and tankless water heaters.
+There are two primary types of water heaters: storage tank water heaters and tankless.
+Before finding the right size water heater, you must determine which type you’re going to purchase

 A tankless water heater, albeit more expensive upfront, will provide you with hot water no matter what.

-Tankless water heaters work by using built-in coils to heat water when you need it, meaning you’ll always have hot water on demand.
-This makes these types of water heaters more efficient than traditional storage tank water heaters.
+Tankless units work by using built-in coils to heat water when you need it, meaning you’ll always have hot water on demand.
+This makes these types of water heaters more efficient than traditional storage tank water heaters which could end up reducing your energy bills.
 The only catch?
-They provide a limited amount of hot water per minute — on average, about 3.5 gallons per minute.
-For this reason, these types of water heaters are ideal for households that plan on using water for only one task at a time.Pros:
+They provide a limited amount of hot water per minute.
+However, newer tankless units can support up to 9.8 gallons of water per minute simultaneously.
+This allows multiple showers at once!Pros:

 - More energy efficient.